Tenovos/tenovos-dev-starter-kit/README.md

-# tenovos-dev-starter-kit
+# Tenovos Dev Starter Kit

+## Overview
-A set of tools to quickly deploy all infrastructure required for a Tenovos integration solution.
+A set of tools to quickly deploy an integration to the Tenovos platform.
+This is generic in nature, and requires the developer to write the business logic (or use Chat GPT :) )